Giorgio-Abboud/SparkTrends/README.md

 # SparkTrends

 **SparkTrends** is a **Market Trends Intelligence Platform** which ingests, processes, and analyzes financial news and stock price data to detect changing market trends.
-It simulates a scalable and real-time backend pipeline similar to what would be used at companies like Bloomberg.
+It simulates a scalable and real-time backend pipeline similar to what would be used at companies.

 ## Project Goal